gardhr/finabel/README.md

 (5) Not susceptible to [length extension attacks](https://en.wikipedia.org/wiki/Length_extension_attack).

+## Implementation

+This is currently just a reference implementation.
+The Javascript code is complete and will work on any modern platform (node/web/etc) while the C++ code is fairly rigid thus not very useful as is (it also requires the GNU Multiprecision Arithmetic library).
+In the future I may include other languages as well.
+Until then, developers are encouraged to create their own implementations based on the simple and straightforward examples given here.

-A big shout out to all the amazing folks at [crypto.stackexchange.com](https://crypto.stackexchange.com) for their invaluable input.
-Thanks everyone!
+I would also like to thank the folks at [crypto.stackexchange.com](https://crypto.stackexchange.com) for their invaluable input.